 A three-way switch has four different screw terminals on its body:

-The Ground Terminal
+The Grounding Screw Terminal

 For safety, always install a three-way switch that has a grounding screw.
 It is connected directly to the metal strap of the switch, and it may be located on the bottom of the switch, as shown here, or it may be on the side or another location.
 If you run across an older switch without a grounding screw, it should be replaced with a newer, grounded switch.

 Three-Way Switch Wiring